rillian/2019-gsoc/201908-cdli-news.md

 who want to try it out.

-In the future we hope to further develop this reader to allow for inter-linear translations, included metadata from the object catalog, and link to tablet images (when available).
+In the future we hope to further develop this reader to allow for inter-linear translations, include metadata from the object catalog, and link to tablet images (when available).
 The Scaife project represents the valuable investment and cooperation in open-source technologies for the study of the ancient world.
 We're excited to be working with our colleagues in the Greco-Roman classics to facilitate the dissemination of ancient texts.